|

 data from 136 countries: a long term time series Formal

-models Investment in electricity generation and its determinants Estimation of a dynamic discrete choice model of irreversible investment High-Tech Start-Ups and Industry Dynamics in Silicon Valley The economics of ex ante coordination Do R&D investments affect export performance?
+firms Estimation of a dynamic discrete choice model of irreversible investment High-Tech Start-Ups and Industry Dynamics in Silicon Valley The economics of ex ante coordination Do R&D investments affect export performance?
 The Role of Financial Market Imperfections and Uncertainty in Investment of Rice Mills in Vietnam

 |